AliSoftware/Reusable/README.md

   // By default this cell will have a reuseIdentifier of "CodeBasedCustomCell"
   // unless you provide an alternative implementation of `var reuseIdentifier`

-  // No need to add anything to conform to Reusable. you can just keep your normal cell code
+  // No need to add anything to conform to Reusable.
+You can just keep your normal cell code
   @IBOutlet private weak var label: UILabel! func fillWithText(text: String?) { label.text = text }
 }